AJMansfield/Intelligence-Core-Public/kttu02.md

 Seein' as you're growing them everywhere it seems," you say, indicating the stacked tubers.

-"Eating?" the foreman asks, with a slight tilt of the head, and made an affirmative-looking hand gesture.
+"Eating?" the foreman asks, with a slight tilt of the head. and made an affirmative-looking hand gesture.
 "Good, good eating!"
 He picks up a tuber and hands it to you, and you accept it, not sure what else to do.